-The written word works, and that's undeniable – otherwise, we would no longer have written ads – but why restrict your possibilities to only written copy and diminish your chances of a better ROI and more effective communication?
+The written word works, and that's undeniable – otherwise, we would no longer have written ads – but why restrict your possibilities to only written copy and diminish your chances of a better ROI with a more effective communication?

-According to research by TechSmith, 67% of people understand information better when it is communicated visually.
+According to a research by TechSmith, 67% of people understand information better when it is communicated visually.

 That's why introducing potential users to your product or service using a product instructional video can be a tremendous idea.